Skip Breadcrumb Links

 - Apply for citizenship from within Canada

-CIC will return your application as incomplete if you do not send acceptable proof that you have adequate knowledge of English or French.
-Learn more about the language requirements for citizenship on the CIC website.
+IRCC will return your application as incomplete if you do not send acceptable proof that you have adequate knowledge of English or French.
+Learn more about the language requirements for citizenship on the IRCC website.

 If you are or have been a member of the Canadian Armed Forces, you may be eligible for a fast-track application process.